Priority Development Area (PDA)

 For a pre-lodgement meeting please contact council via the online pre-lodgement request form.

 - Post: PO Box 1268, Townsville, QLD, 4810

-- Visit: Planning and Development, 143 Walker Street, Townsville City
+- Visit: the Customer Service Centre, 103 Walker Street, Townsville City

-Application fees are in accordance with the Planning and Development Schedule Fees and Charges.
+Application fees are in accordance with the Planning Services Schedule Fees and Charges.
 Fees can be paid by cash, credit card (a non-refundable credit card surcharge fee of 0.5% applies for all payments by credit card (only Master Card or Visa accepted), or by invoice account.